Carbonll/IoTBay/README.md

 ## Github in a nutshell:

 Local repository: in this case, your netbeans project folder (see video above).

-Remote repository: this place you're looking at
+Remote repository: this place right here.
+Branches are found here

 You push and pull your progress to and from your branch

 Pull: downloads any new files from a selected branch to your local repository

 Push: uploads any new files not yet in the selected branch from your local repository